bdc11/Ebates/README.md

 Description

-- The script will use python to decode the viki API.
-The response of the API will be a JSON object containing a more key and response key.
-There are more JSON objects nested in response key and there is a flag key inside the response key.
-We are interested in whether the HD key inside the flag key is either true or false.
-In order to reach the hd key nested in the flag key, we must first examine whether more key is true.
-If more key is true, there is more information available.
-This script will iterate through the API until no more data is available (more = false) and count the amount of times hd is true and false on each page.
-Lastly, it will print out the amount of hd is true and false.
+-The script will use python to decode the viki API.
+-The response of the API will be a JSON object containing a more key and response key.
+-There are more JSON objects nested in response key.
+Inside the response key there is a flag key with a hd key inside the flag key.
+- It will isolate and evaluate the hd key to see whether it returns true or false and to count the amounts of each.
+-The script will iterate through the pages of the link by modifying the URL.
+It will continuously update the URL as long as more key returns true and will stop iterating once more key returns false.

-Name:
+Name: Brandon
-Email:
+Email: bdc11122@gmail.com
 Files:

-I have included two commented-out debug lines.
-One will debug whether the script is able to connect to the API and the other will debug the count object.

 Python